msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 > Rare term is more informative than the common term.

 A mechanism is introduced for attenuating the effect of terms that occur too often.
 The idea would be to reduce the tf weight of a term by a factor that grows with its collection frequency.
 So it is more commonplace to use for this purpose, the `document frequency` $df_t$, defined to be the number of documents in the collection that contain a term $t$.
-We then define the inverse document frequency ($idf$) of a term $$ as follows
+We then define the inverse document frequency ($idf$) of a term $t$ as follows

 <center>